romshark/localize/README.md

 ![Localize Banner](./localize_banner.svg)

-Workflow:

-1. Define the default texts in your code.
+localize helps you localize your Go programs by generating and synchronizing [GNU gettext](https://www.gnu.org/software/gettext/) `.po` and `.pot` files.
+It generates highly efficient Go code to translate texts.

+## General Workflow

+1. Define texts in your code in the language of your code base (which will alway be used as a last fallback option if no translation is found) using one of the provided Reader methods such as `Text`, `Plural`, etc.
-2. Generate translation GNU texttext `.po` and `.pot` files from your source code.
+2. Generate translation GNU gettext
+   `.po` and `.pot` files when you run from your source code:
-3. Translate locale template files (manually or using AI).
+3. Translate `.po` files.
 4. Generate `.go` bundles from translated locale files.
-5. During app initialization, enable the bundles you need.
+5. During app initialization, enable the bundles you need in `localize.New`.
+6. Use the same

 ## Example Workflow